PrivacyMotiv: Vulnerability-Centered Persona Journeys for Empathic Privacy Reviews in UX Design: Example Generated Persona Journey Story

 This example illustrates how \textit{PrivacyMotiv} uses structured narratives to enable designers to empathize with privacy harms as consequential experiences shaped by app behaviors and individual vulnerabilities (\textbf{\hyperlink{D2}{D2}}).
-The system's approach of mapping design level decisions (e.g., silent expiry, persistent sync, poor feedback) to specific harm outcomes allows designers to see how protective features can become sources of harm through the lens of vulnerable users (\textbf{\hyperlink{D3}{D3}}).
+The system's approach of mapping design-level decisions (e.g., silent expiry, persistent sync, poor feedback) to specific harm outcomes allows designers to empathize with harms that emerge not from malicious intent but from interaction design choices, through the lens of users with vulnerabilities (\textbf{\hyperlink{D3}{D3}}).
 These structured scenario narratives make privacy harms legible as lived consequences of design interactions over time.